jcolag/entropy-arbitrage/2026-03-29-software-crisis.md

 We can solve at least some of that problem by *automating* every test after each release.
 It doesn't give the testing time an exponential scale, but it at least means that humans don't run the same tests twice or stop testing certain aspects to make room for others.

 And yes, that means building the user interface so that an outside program can manipulate it.
-Electrical engineers have the idea of [design(ing) for test](https://en.wikipedia.org/wiki/Design_for_testing), and we really should steal that.
+Electrical engineers have the idea of {% wiki Design_for_testing|design(ing) for test|en %}, and we really should steal that.

-By the way, automated testing also allows for the introduction of so-called [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing), which can further shore up existing testing and make better use of human-testing time.
+By the way, automated testing also allows for the introduction of so-called {% wiki Mutation_testing|mutation testing|en %}, which can further shore up existing testing and make better use of human-testing time.
 Similarly, so-called Property-Based Testing suggests randomly or exhaustively generating the possible inputs for tests, then narrowing down the inputs to those that cause problems.

 ### Compartmentalize